Open Carry w/out a CPL:

 (h) An establishment licensed under the Michigan liquor control act, Act No. 8 of the Public Acts of the Extra Session of 1933, being sections 436.1 to 436.58 of the Michigan Compiled Laws.

-If you do not have a CPL and you receive permission from the owner or agent of the owner (manager/supervisor) that you are allowed to carry while visiting their establishment then you would not be in violation of the above cited law and you can lawfully open carry at that establishment.
-We encourage and suggest that the permission is given in written form so you have physical evidence that you were granted permission.
+If you do not have a CPL and you receive permission from the owner or agent of the owner (manager/supervisor) that you are allowed to carry while visiting their establishment, then you would not be in violation of the above laws and you may lawfully open carry at that establishment.
+We suggest that the permission be obtained in written form just in case someone forgets or changes their mind.

 If a location that you are visiting is not listed or does not fall within the above law then you may lawfully open carry there regardless if you possess a CPL or not.